codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

   max-width="70%"
 %}

-Read this [blog](https://codefresh.io/blog/introducing-the-worlds-first-dashboard-for-gitops-environments/) on the world's first dashboard for GitOps Environments and Products.
+Read this [blog](https://codefresh.io/blog/introducing-the-worlds-first-dashboard-for-gitops-environments/){:target="\_blank"} on the world's first dashboard for GitOps Environments and Products.

 ##### What are the benefits of GitOps Products?

 * Group applications
-  Group and connect Argo CD applications based on a common element through Products.
+  Group and connect Argo CD applications that are interelated through Products.
 For example, bring all your billing applications under the **Billing** Product.
 Assign your applications to logical Products for a consolidated perspective on these applications.

 * Bridge applications and GitOps Environments
   By creating Products and linking applications to them, the Products dashboard efficiently bridges the gap between applications and their respective Environments.
-GitOps Products allow you to see how these applications are deployed across the different Environments.
+You can see which applications are deployed in which Environments, and track their journey through them.

 * Enriched insights
-  With GitOps Products, Codefresh brings you critical information beyond sync and Git hash deployment information.
-The Products dashboard automatically correlates sync information with other important information from the software lifecycle such as the source code commits and the affected services.
+  With Products, Codefresh brings you critical information beyond sync and Git hash deployment information.
+The Products dashboard automatically correlates sync information with other important information from the software lifecycle of the application such as the source code commits and the affected services.
-  All stakeholders, including product and project managers and not just developers can instantly see the information they need for all the applications in the different Environments.
+  All stakeholders, including product and project managers and not just developers, can instantly see the information they need for all the applications in the different Environments.

 ##### How do you view applications by Product?
 In a simple two-step process: